 These easy vegan “M&M” cookies are the perfect recipe if you are looking to make a dairy free cookie recipe that’s also vegan.
-The brightly colored chocolate candies make the perfect spring treat!
+The brightly colored chocolate candies make the perfect fun treat!

 I’ll spare you the details of my childhood, but M&M cookies were a favorite around holidays.
 Kids are naturally drawn to brightly colored things and that’s one reason that I loved making this recipe so much.